JoseRoca/AfxNova/docs/RichEdit /CTextDocument2 Class.md

 Sets the default tab stop, which is used when no tab exists beyond the current display position.

 ```
-FUNCTION CTextDocument2.SetDefaultTabStop (BYVAL Value AS SINGLE = 36.0) AS HRESULT
+FUNCTION SetDefaultTabStop (BYVAL Value AS SINGLE = 36.0) AS HRESULT
 ```

 | Parameter | Description |